prh24/Deez/Home.md

 ### NDK r23

-NDK r23 is expected to be the next LTS release.
-When NDK r23 ships to stable support for NDKs r21 and r22 will end.
+NDK r23 is to be the next LTS release.
+NDK r23 has shipped to RC, so there will be no further releases of NDKs r21 or r22.

 Release       | Expected Release Date
 ------------- | ---------------------